 In 1975, Bud Brimberg (L ’75) was a third-year law student casting about for a class to take just for the fun of it.
-Unable to find anything to his liking at the law school, he wandered over to the Freeman School and signed up for the only course that didn’t require any business school prerequisites, a new class being taught at the B-school for the very first time.
-It was called Entrepreneurship.
+Unable to find anything to his liking at the law school, he wandered over to the Freeman School and signed up for the only course that didn’t require any business school prerequisites, a recently introduced class called Entrepreneurship and the New Business Enterprise.

 Developed by marketing professor Bill Bennett and based on a class he’d taken at Harvard Business School, the course consisted primarily of case studies, but Bennett also required his students to complete a class project.
 Each student was asked to create a pro forma for a proposed business detailing the venture’s capital requirements and projected cash flows and income.
 Those numbers would then have to be programmed in FORTRAN and run on the university’s mainframe computer.

 That’s a lot of work for just a simulation, Brimberg thought.
 One day after class, he approached Bennett and asked if instead of writing a pro forma he could actually start a business.

 “He looked at me and he said, ‘That’s highly unorthodox,’” Brimberg recalls with a laugh.
 “I looked at him and said, ‘For God’s sake, it’s entrepreneurship!’
 And he said, ‘Well, go ahead.’
 And that was it.”